The Construction Advantage

 The Illinois Supreme Court recently ruled in Henderson Square Condominium Association v.
 LAB Townhomes, LLC, 2015 IL 118139, — N.E.3d —, that minor repairs that serve to temporarily alleviate homeowners concerns could reasonably delay the plaintiffs’ discovery of cause of action for statute of limitations purposes.
 Questions of fact regarding the existence of a fiduciary duty, fraudulent concealment, and the date of discovery of the cause of action all precluded summary judgment based on statute of limitations.

 Typically, a cause of action accrues for statute of limitations purposes when the facts giving rise to the cause of action occur.
 For example, if a cause of action is based on shoddy construction on a new home, the cause of action accrues when the new home is sold to the buyer.
-However, the “discovery rule” applied by most jurisdictions, including Maine, provides for an exception.
+However, the “discovery rule” applied by most jurisdictions, including ME, provides for an exception.
 Under the discovery rule, a cause of action does not accrue until the plaintiff discovers, or reasonably should have discovered the defect.
-In Maine, the Supreme Judicial Court has long held that the existence of a fiduciary duty between plaintiff and defendant is crucial for application of the discovery rule: the plaintiff must show that the relationship between the plaintiff and defendant was such that the plaintiff reasonably relied on the defendant and through this reliance, the plaintiff lacked the means of discovery of the cause of action.
-In Maine, the Supreme Judicial Court has expressly declined to find such a fiduciary relationship between a condominium association and builder.
+In ME, the Supreme Judicial Court has long held that the existence of a fiduciary duty between plaintiff and defendant is crucial for application of the discovery rule: the plaintiff must show that the relationship between the plaintiff and defendant was such that the plaintiff reasonably relied on the defendant and through this reliance, the plaintiff lacked the means of discovery of the cause of action.
+In ME, the Supreme Judicial Court has expressly declined to find such a fiduciary relationship between a condominium association and builder.
 See Dunelawn Owners’ Association v.
 Gendreau, 2000 ME 94, 750 A.2d 591.